-Grand Canyon is about 200 miles long, about a mile deep gash in the earth and known around the world for its beautiful colors, incredible geology, and vast vistas.
+Grand Canyon is about 200 miles long, about a mile-deep gash in the earth and known worldwide for its beautiful colors, incredible geology, and vast vistas.
 But it’s a lot more than just a big hole in the ground!
 People have been living in and exploring Grand Canyon for thousands of years from Native Americans to European American explorers, miners, and pioneers.
 From day hikes to helicopter tours, mule treks, and skywalks here are some of the best things to do in Grand Canyon with (or without) kids.

 Grand Canyon is located in the northwest corner of Arizona.
 It was formed during 6 million years of geological activity and erosion by the Colorado River.
 Visiting the Grand Canyon is like stepping into the Jurassic period, Jagged limestone formations in colors of pink to salmon to red make you forget that you are only a few miles from the jarring neon lights of Las Vegas.
 Do you know that more than 6 million people visit the park yearly?
 Wondering what to do and which region of Grand Canyon to visit, here is the rundown.